siims/my_values_and_beliefs/README.md

 Describes who I understand I am and what I am not.

+Love to hear, where I am wrong, which are conflicting or what is limiting my growth!

 ### My beliefs...
  - being honest
  - integrity / logical consistency